 CRANIOSACRAL BIODYNAMICS WORKSHOPS

-The Transformative Power of Presence, exploring BCST: Sept 7 & 8, 2019
+The Transformative Power of Presence, exploring BCST: TBA

 In this 2-day intro workshop, you’ll discover the profound, gentle, practice of Craniosacral Biodynamics.
 The roots of this work lie in structural osteopathy.
 The biodynamic practitioner listens to the underlying forces that create form and works with natural processes that facilitate healing.
 Theory, practice, meditations, and visualizations are included.